MatthewGerber/rlai/docs/case_studies/robocode.md

 actions intervening between the firing of the bullet and the bullet's hit or miss outcomee should receive no credit.
 This would require us to discount entirely (i.e., `gamma=0.0`).
 In the usual discounting approach, we cannot simultaneously assign full credit to the bullet firing action while also assigning zero credit to actions that intervene between firing and the bullet's outcome.
-The solution is to move away from the usual discounting approach.
+A solution is to move away from the usual discounting approach.
 The alternative taken here is shown below:

 ![reward-shift](robocode-figs/robocode-time-shift.png)